-FBI identifies substance that sicked officers at DeKalb County motel
+FBI identifies substance that sickened officers at DeKalb County motel

-DEKALB COUNTY, Ga. - Three police officers are out of the hospital after a combination of household cleaners in a DeKalb County motel room made them sick.
+DEKALB COUNTY, Ga. - Three police officers are out of the hospital after a combination of household cleaning solutions in a DeKalb County motel room made them sick.

 DeKalb County police said Sunday that the officers were released from the hospital overnight.